dit/dit/docs/profiles.rst

 Dependency Decomposition
 ========================

-Using :class:`DependencyDecomposition`, one can discover how an arbitrary information measure varies as marginals of the distribution are fixed:
+Using :class:`DependencyDecomposition`, one can discover how an arbitrary information measure varies as marginals of the distribution are fixed.
+In our first example, each variable is independent of the others, and so constraining marginals makes no difference:

 .. ipython::
    :doctest: